brozena/al-folio/_pages/var.md

 Given the importance of sleep in the ongoing management of this illness, accurate consumer-grade alternatives to polysomnography (considered the gold standard of sleep tracking) have emerged over the last few years.
-Indeed, comparatively inexpensive sleep tracking technologies like the Oura Ring have dramatically improved the quality of information that can be used to augment and inform these self-monitoring activities.
+Comparatively inexpensive sleep tracking technologies like the Oura Ring have dramatically improved the quality of information that can inform these self-monitoring activities.
 Objective sensor-based tracking technology can be complemented with subjective self-report measures in order to form a more complete picture of physical and mental health across time.
 Given the aforementioned interplay of sleep and mood, this combination of subjective and objective tracking creates the possibility of longitudinal analysis --- and potentially deepens one's capacity for self-awareness.

 Following four years of consistent sleep and mood tracking, I wanted to interpret the data I had collected to quantify what I had intuited: that